 1. What is assessed in ICILS?

-Computational thinking is being added to the framework as a new dimension for ICILS 2018.
-Computational thinking is the style of thinking used when programming a computer or developing an application for another type of digital device.
-However, its usefulness extends beyond this.
+Computer and information literacy (CIL) was assessed in ICILS 2013 and again in 2018.
+Computational thinking (CT) was added to the ICILS framework as a new dimension in 2018.
+CT is the style of thinking used when programming a computer or developing an application for another type of digital device.
 The reasoning strategies that underlie computational thinking help make sense of complex ideas and help to solve problems.
-This is an optional component for countries.
+This is an optional component for participating countries.

 4. How are schools and students sampled for ICILS?

 ICILS has a stratified two-stage probability cluster sampling design.
 During the first stage of the sampling, schools are selected systematically with probabilities proportional to their size (PPS) as measured by the total number of enrolled target-grade students.
 During the second stage, in each school a systematic simple random sample of students enrolled in the target grade is selected.
 In each country, approximately 3,000 eighth-grade students are assessed.

 5. How can we assess our students in something they may not have taken as a class?

 ICILS assesses students' ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in the community, rather than what they learn in specific classes.
 Because computer information literacy is not always attained in or confined to a specific classroom, the ICILS assessment is accompanied by questionnaires that aim to get a better understanding of students' opportunities to gain computer and information literacy skills both inside and outside the classroom and across subjects.